 The latest release from Oldenburg Vineyards in the Banghoek Valley is the Oldenburg Vineyards Rhodium 2014.
-First released some vintages ago, it is named for Rhodium, a very rare metal of which South Africa produces most of the worlds production.
-It is used mainly in premium jewellery.
-So, a low production and used in premium jewellery – a bit like this wine.
+First released some vintages ago, it is named for Rhodium, a very rare metal of which South Africa produces most of the worlds production and used mainly in premium jewellery.
 Oldenburg is situated high up in the Banghoek Valley surrounded by mountains seemingly reaching for the heavens.
 In the centre is a hillock called Rondekop which plays a significant part in the microclimate of the Estate.
 Its ferricrete soils add much to the flavour of the grapes grown thereon.

 Harvested by hand, the grapes for the Oldenburg Vineyards Rhodium 2014, 80% Merlot and 20% Petit Verdot are separately vinified for later blending.
 Gently destalked and crushed, pump overs took place three times a day.
 20 months of maturation took place in 300 litre French oak barrels of which half were new.
 The wine was then blended and prepared for bottling by much awarded Philip Costandius who is responsible for the Oldenburg Wines.

 Bottled under natural cork in a Bordeaux shaped bottle.
 The label is an attractive matt gold.
 In the glass, the wine is an almost Indian ink dark bloodplum.

 It smells like

 Dark cherries, scrunched fynbos herbs, baked vanilla brioche.

 Beautiful thread of generous berries, cherries and plums.
 Well put together, a big wine.
 The cashmere clad tannins are well integrated with the fruit, acidity and oak in a delicious dry expression of the two grape varieties used.